 Fermentation progression was also faster with higher inoculum levels.
 At 10⁶ cells/g, full fermentation was achieved in 72 hours (3 days) according to the FI, and 96 hours (4 days) based on the cut test.
 Similarly, for 10⁵ cells/g, the FI reached the threshold at 72 hours, with full fermentation visually confirmed by 96 hours.
 In contrast, lower concentrations (10³ and 10⁴ cells/g) and the control required longer fermentation durations—up to 120–144 hours.
 The best fermentation performance, based on the percentage of brown beans, was observed with the 10⁵ cells/g treatment.
 This supports previous findings that higher microbial concentrations enhance fermentation efficiency and shorten processing time (Gunama et al., 2021; Misnawi et al., 2017).

 In parallel, the evolution of reducing and total sugars provided valuable biochemical insights into the fermentation process.
 Reducing sugars in the pulp sharply declined within the first 24 hours, from approximately 0.11 g/g to less than 0.02 g/g, across all treatments.
-This is consistent with the findings of (Reineccius et al., 1972), who reported substantial sugar degradation during fermentation.
-These reducing sugars, primarily resulting from the hydrolysis of sucrose via invertase activity (Afoakwa, 2016; Rohan & Stewart, 1967) serve as critical substrates for yeast and bacteria.
+This is consistent with the findings of Reineccius et al. (1972), who reported substantial sugar degradation during fermentation.
+These reducing sugars, primarily resulting from the hydrolysis of sucrose via invertase activity (Afoakwa, 2016; Rohan and Stewart, 1967) serve as critical substrates for yeast and bacteria.
 They are also key precursors in the Maillard reaction, which produces flavor compounds during the drying and roasting phases (Afoakwa et al., 2013).

 Interestingly, reducing sugar levels in the cotyledons increased progressively during fermentation, peaking at 0.12 g/g at 144 h for the 10⁵ cells/g treatment.
 This indicates both sugar diffusion from the pulp and internal enzymatic activity within the seed.
 The sugar accumulation in the cotyledons underscores the role of C. tropicalis in enhancing internal bean biochemistry.

 The pH evolution during fermentation further corroborates metabolic activity.
 In the pulp, pH increased significantly over time, likely due to the degradation of citric acid by yeasts and Bacillus spp., which oxidize citric acid into ethanol and other metabolites (Van de Voorde et al., 2023).
-In contrast, the cotyledon pH decreased steadily, supporting previous reports by (Apriyanto & Umanailo, 2019).
+In contrast, the cotyledon pH decreased steadily, supporting previous reports by Apriyanto andand Umanailo (2019).
 This pH decline is attributed to the migration of organic acids such as acetic and lactic acid from the pulp into the cotyledons.

 Regarding total sugars, a significant reduction was observed in the pulp, dropping from 0.52 g/g to <0.10 g/g after 72 hours, indicative of active microbial fermentation and sugar conversion into ethanol, acids, and CO₂.
 This trend aligns with prior findings that non-reducing sugars and overall sugar content decrease significantly during fermentation (Afoakwa et al., 2013; Hashim et al., 1998).
 Conversely, total sugar content in the cotyledons slightly increased especially with the 10⁵ cells/g inoculum, suggesting efficient sugar transfer from the pulp to the seed.

 Finally, the observed changes in sugar composition are closely linked to pH variations in the fermenting mass.
-As noted by (Peña González et al., 2023), the reduction of volatile acids and leaching of citric acid elevate the pH, facilitating enzymatic pathways that release fermentable sugars.
+As noted by Peña González et al. (2023), the reduction of volatile acids and leaching of citric acid elevate the pH, facilitating enzymatic pathways that release fermentable sugars.

 4. Conclusion